 Standard treatment for food allergies is avoiding the food that causes the allergic reaction and carrying around an epinephrine auto-injector.
 However, there are other allergy treatment options.
-Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, offer oral immunotherapy (OIT) to treat food allergies.
+Chad W. Mayer, DO, FAAAAI, FAAP, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, offer oral immunotherapy (OIT) to treat food allergies.
 OIT works like allergy shots, desensitizing your immune system to the food allergen over time.
 Do you want to know more about OIT?
 Call or schedule an appointment with the allergists today.

 OIT is a type of immunotherapy for food allergies.
 It involves oral ingestion of small amounts of the food allergen over a set period, slowly desensitizing your immune system to the allergen.